Gerben-W/rsyslog/README.md

-# rsyslog
+# Filebeat

-Docker from the original ubuntu 20.04 docker including rsyslog
+Docker from the original ubuntu 20.04 docker including filebeat